dtn7/dtn7zero/README.md

 ### First Time dtn7zero Deployment
 1. make sure you check out the repository and the submodules (especially py-dtn7)
 2. install the mpremote tool: `pip install mpremote`
-3. install the mpy-cross compiler tool: `pip install mpy-cross`
+3. install the mpy-cross compiler tool: `pip install mpy-cross` (this may not work on Mac M1s under Max OS)
 4. populate wlan.json with an appropriate hostname and at least one ssid -> password mapping
 5. check your connection to the ESP32 with: `mpremote`
 6. copy wlan.json to your ESP32: `mpremote fs cp wlan.json :wlan.json`
 7. copy boot.py to your ESP32: `mpremote fs cp boot.py :boot.py`
 8. deploy the dtn7zero and dependencies onto the ESP32 (this can take a while): `python scripts/esp-deployment.py`
+9. install required packages: `mpremote mip install urequests` and `mpremote mip install datetime`
-9. done
+11. done

 ### Continuous dtn7zero Deployment
 1. check your connection to the ESP32 with: `mpremote`